 What is a Small Amount of Marijuana in a Motor Vehicle in Minnesota?

 Sometimes police write it up as “small amount of marijuana in a motor vehicle.”
-Years ago, they’d write on the citation “open bottle – marijuana” – same idea.
+But years ago, police wrote on the citation “open bottle – marijuana.”
+Same idea.

 The Minnesota Marijuana in a Motor Vehicle statute